Top 3 Myths About the UC Application Deadline

 - UC Application

 Admissions offices can also be surprisingly flexible and accommodating (within reason) when the problem is on your end.
 For example, in 2018, a transfer applicant had to call the UC Application Center because she was having computer problems during the week of the deadline.
-The technical problems prevented her from retrieving essays stored within her laptop.
-However, the UC Application Center actually told her that she could send her updated essays as additional information.
-Initially, she had to use her old essays from when she applied as a freshman in order to meet the deadline, but then she was able to send her new essays in later.
+The technical problems prevented her from retrieving essays stored within her personal laptop.
+To her surprise, the UC Application Center actually told her that she could send her updated essays as additional information to them.
+Initially, she had to use her old essays from when she applied as a freshman in order to meet the transfer deadline, but then she was able to send her new transfer essays in later.

 Lastly, people don't know that the stated deadline isn't actually the hard deadline.
 Colleges have secret grace periods that allow for the submission of applications hours after the official deadline has passed.
 Why?
 Because despite their strong-faced facade, they get it: they're dealing with teenagers and technology can be unreliable.
-While we highly advise that you don't play with fire by testing the limit of the grace period, as long as the application website successfully accepts your submission, you are fine and your application will be reviewed.
-It's only when the application doesn't allow you to submit that you've lost your window.
+While we at College Zoom highly advise that you don't play with fire by testing the limit of the grace period, as long as the application website successfully accepts your submission, even if it's 6am the following morning, you are fine and your application will be reviewed.
+It's only when the application literally doesn't allow you to submit that you've lost your window.

-We once had a student get accepted to an Ivy League university despite submitting her Common Application almost 3 hours after the midnight deadline (Regular Decision).
+How do we know?
+We once had a student get accepted to an Ivy League university despite submitting her Common Application almost 3 hours after the midnight Regular Decision deadline.
+Her application showed as posting one day beyond the deadline in her application portal, but it didn't deter her acceptance.
+We later confirmed the existence of secret grace periods at other colleges with admissions officers met at industry conferences.
 That's a story for another time but, again, we don't suggest testing the limit.

-Don't rush your application.
-Take your time and ensure your application is perfect before you submit.
-Think like the winning basketball player who hogs and controls possession of the ball as time expires, purposefully draining the clock.
-Don't be pressured to submit early like the student who below submitted on Nov.
-21st.
+Don't rush your application because you're afraid of a crash.
+Take your time and ensure your application is perfect before you submit it.
+Channel the mindset of a basketball player whose team has the lead as the clock winds down.
+Hog and control possession of the ball to run out the clock so the other team can't score on you in the closing seconds.
+Purposefully drain the clock.
+Don't be pressured to submit arbitrarily early like the student who below submitted on Nov.
+21st. and then couldn't make any changes.

 "Hi, I just wanted to let you know that I submitted the UC app last night!
 I forgot to add two of my honors and awards.
 I called and they can’t add anything or make any changes to the application itself.
 I’m hoping that doesn’t derail the rest of my application."

-Every year, the UC Deadline is 11:59pm on November 30th, regardless of what day of the week Nov.
-30th falls on.
+The UC Deadline is officially 11:59pm on Dec.
+1st, regardless of what day of the week Dec.
+1st falls on.
+However, the aforementioned secret grace period extends it,

-However, we hear from students that their friends, teachers, and school counselors interpret this to mean that they should submit on Nov.
-29th.
+We hear from students that their friends, teachers, and school counselors interpret this to mean that they should submit on Nov.
+30th.
 That notion is wrong.
-You can wake up on November 30th and continue working on your UC application all day.
-As long as you submit it by midnight before you go to sleep, you're on time.
-Yes, technically, you can submit a little afterward, into the wee hours of Dec.
-1st with the secret grace period, but don't play with fire.
+You can wake up on December 1st and continue working on your UC application all day.
+As long as you submit it by midnight before you go to sleep, you're officially on time.
+Even if you submit after midnight and the UC application accepts your submission, you're still going to be considered but don't play with fire and push the limit.

 Myth #3.
 Does Applying Early to the UCs Give You an Advantage?

 Rest assured that applying early to the UCs won’t improve your chance of admittance (at all, regardless of your major).
 The UCs are very adamant that they don’t review students in a vacuum.
-Meaning, they wait until Nov.
-30th passes because they want to evaluate all students relative to the other applicants and ensure they ultimately admit the strongest students.
+Meaning, they wait until the deadline passes because they want to evaluate all students relative to the other applicants and ensure they ultimately admit the strongest students.

-By contrast, a that college starts reading and accepting applicants as they come in is practicing “rolling admissions” (i.e. applicants are admitted on a rolling basis).
+By contrast, a college that starts reading and accepting applicants as they come is practicing “rolling admissions” (applicants are admitted on a rolling basis).
 But, the UCs are explicit in that they do not practice rolling admissions.
-If your application is submitted on November 1st, it will sit in queue, for a long time while your competition can perfect their applications.
+If your application is submitted on November 1st, it will sit in queue, for a month while your competition can perfect their applications.

 "Hi [Parent's Name Redacted],